pandaonair/Jolokia-RCE/README.md

 Note that if you are trying to create a Remote shell, then you will have to open a Netcat Listner on your server at `port_3` specified in `ExportObject.java` file

+**Note**: All the information provided in this REPO are for educational purposes only.
+The authors of the repository are no way responsible for any misuse of the information.

 Reference:
 https://blog.gdssecurity.com/labs/2018/4/18/jolokia-vulnerabilities-rce-xss.html